Raghav2211/todo-app-infra/todo-app/k8s/mysql/README.md

 The above command deploys MySQL on the Kubernetes cluster in the default configuration.
 The [configuration](#configuration) section lists the parameters that can be configured during installation.

-To install the chart with the release name `mysql` with secrets from secret env file and with overridden default properties,Execute dry run command for verification, then the command:
+To install the chart with the release name `mysql` with secret file and with overridden default properties,Execute dry run command for verification, then the command:

 ```bash
 $ helm install --dry-run --debug mysql mysql -f mysql/env/<env>/secret.yaml -f env/<env>/values.yaml